Coneheads (film): Reception

-The film debuted at No. 6 on its opening weekend, while its domestic box office grossed $7,100,501.
-By the end of its domestic theatrical run, the film had grossed $21,274,717.

-Coneheads received mostly negative reviews from critics.
-The review aggregator website Rotten Tomatoes gives the film a low score of 35%, based on 31 reviews with a consensus that reads, "Listless, crude, and overall uninspired, Coneheads offers further evidence that stretching an SNL sketch to feature length can be tougher than narfling a garthok."
+The film debuted at No. 6 on its opening weekend.
+Coneheads domestic box office grossed $7,100,501.
+By the end of its domestic (U.S. and Canada) theatrical run, the film had grossed $21,074,717.Coneheads received mixed-to-negative reviews from critics.
+The review aggregator website Rotten Tomatoes gives the film a low score of 39%, based on 31 reviews with a consensus that reads, "Listless, crude, and overall uninspired, Coneheads offers further evidence that stretching an SNL sketch to feature length can be tougher than Narfling a Garthok."
+Audiences surveyed by CinemaScore gave the film a grade of "B+" on scale of A+ to F.

 Roger Ebert gave the film 1 1/2 stars out of 4, describing Coneheads as "dismal, dreary and fairly desperate" and the actors as unable to overcome an uninspired screenplay.
 Janet Maslin of The New York Times said the film "has its dopey charms", and that it is suitable for people who found Wayne's World too demanding.

 The Los Angeles Times called it "an unusually companionable jape; in this world it makes perfect sense that the Coneheads' friends and neighbors never really register that there's anything terribly different about them.
-They're all-American eccentrics—even if they happen to come from the planet Remulak".

-Audiences surveyed by CinemaScore gave the film a grade of "B+" on scale of A+ to F.

-The film received some critical re-evaluation during the 2010s, with multiple writers noting its satirical take on an immigrant family experience and immigration enforcement (meant as an exaggeration of Reagan-era politics) became eerily politically relevant following the September 11 attacks.
+They're all-American eccentrics—even if they happen to come from the planet Remulak".Coneheads received some critical re-evaluation during the 2010s, with multiple writers noting its satirical take on an illegal-immigrant family experience and immigration enforcement (meant as an exaggeration of Reagan-era politics) became eerily politically relevant following the September 11 attacks.

 Soundtrack

 The soundtrack for Coneheads was released on July 20, 1993, by Warner Bros.
 Records.
 It features the songs "Tainted Love" by Soft Cell, "It's a Free World, Baby" by R.E.M. and "Soul to Squeeze" by the band Red Hot Chili Peppers which would go on to reach 22 on the US Billboard Hot 100.
 The album itself would peak at 162 on the US Billboard 200 chart.
+The original track "Conehead Love" featured an original music video starring cast members from the movie.